 Disable Battery Saver Mode

-In the latest Windows 10 Creators update, Microsoft provided us some advanced options in Battery Saver Mode.
+In the latest Windows 10 Creators update, Microsoft provided us with some advanced options in Battery Saver Mode.
 And, If you’re using “better battery mode” then you will be facing slow internet speed.
 Because, This Mode is made to fixlaptop battery draining fast issue, By terminating background activity.
 But Don’t know why internet speed also starts decreasing after enabling this Mode.

 So, You can solve Windows 10 Slow Internet issue by disabling this mode.
 And by enabling Best Performance Mode you can increase Internet speed in Windows 10.